sardana-org/sardana-followup/20191128/MINUTES.md

    * SOLARIS
        *  They have problems with the pseudo motors of the monochromator, because they do not always reach the desired position during the scans.
-	  The problem could be caused by the hardware (Icepad).
-Zibi suggest that it could be related to the emergence break in sardana: if one motor in the motor group goes to ALARM all the motors in the group will be stopped.
-In Icepad there is also a hardware protection behaving like this.
-They will check if this could be the reason (either in Sardana or in the icepad itself).
+	  The problem could be caused by the hardware (IcePAP).
+Zibi suggest that it could be related to the emergency break in sardana: if one motor in the motor group goes to ALARM all the motors in the group will be stopped.
+In IcePAP there is also a hardware protection behaving like this.
+They will check if this could be the reason (either in Sardana or in the icePAP itself).
-	  They had some similar problem some years ago but with all the motors, now is only with PseudoMotors, but for sardana and icepad is very similar moving a motor or a pseudo motor, so it could be the same problem.
+	  They had some similar problem some years ago but with all the motors, now is only with PseudoMotors, but for sardana and icePAP is very similar moving a motor or a pseudo motor, so it could be the same problem.
    * ALBA
-       *  They continue working on the migration to python3, they were stack in one beamline, the reason was an issue in pytango or tango (PyTango issue #315 https://github.com/tango-controls/pytango/issues/315).
+       *  They continue working on the migration to python3, they were stuck in one beamline, the reason was an issue in pytango or tango (PyTango issue #315 https://github.com/tango-controls/pytango/issues/315).
 	  The problem is produced if attribute or device proxies are created or destroyed in several devices in parallel, this increases the number of